Bebe Daniels: Stalking incidents

 In 1934, Daniels and husband Ben Lyon, whom she had married in June 1930, garnered press attention while having to testify against Albert F. Holland, a 36-year-old World War I veteran with a history of stalking Daniels.
 Holland had been under the delusion that he had attended school with Daniels and that they had married in Mexico in 1925.
-In 1931, he broke into Daniels' hotel room in San Francisco, confronting and terrifying her, and had to be removed by security.
+In 1931, he broke into Daniels' hotel room in San Francisco, confronting and terrifying her, and he had to be removed by security.
 He was arrested and committed to the Arizona State Asylum.
-Holland escaped from the institution in 1932, and began sending more than 150 threatening letters to Daniels.
-Arrested once more, he was again placed in a psychiatric institution.
+Holland escaped from the institution in 1932, and he began sending more than 150 threatening letters to Daniels.
+Arrested again, he was placed in a psychiatric institution.

 Following his release, another confrontation took place, and Holland was again arrested.
-A lengthy trial in Los Angeles took place, with Holland conducting most of his own defense, including a lengthy cross-examination of Daniels' husband, Ben Lyon.
-Actress Doris Kenyon, a friend of Daniels and Lyon, testified for the prosecution.
+A lengthy trial in Los Angeles took place, with Holland conducting most of his own defense, including a lengthy cross-examination of Daniels' husband Ben Lyon.
+The actress Doris Kenyon, a friend of Daniels and Lyon, testified for the prosecution.
 Ultimately, the jury found Holland to be mentally unfit, and he was committed to a psychiatric facility for an indefinite period.
-Daniels and Lyon subsequently moved to London.
+Daniels and Lyon then moved to London.

 Career in London and later

-Bebe Daniels retired from Hollywood in 1935 with her husband, film actor Ben Lyon, and their two children, and moved to London.
+Daniels retired from Hollywood in 1935 with her husband, film actor Ben Lyon, and their two children, and moved to London.
 In February 1939, Daniels and Lyon co-starred in a series of commercial radio shows, the Rinso Radio Revue, recorded in London for Radio Luxembourg.
 They and Bebe's mother Phyllis all returned to the U.S. on 14 June 1939, leaving their children in Los Angeles in the care of Phyllis, and returned to London seven weeks later.
 After the start of World War II, they worked for the BBC, starring in the comedy radio series Hi Gang!.
 Born from an idea by Ben, and with most of the dialogue by Bebe, it enjoyed considerable popularity.
-A few years later, Daniels starred in the London production of Panama Hattie in the title role originated by Ethel Merman.
+A few years later, Daniels starred in the London production of Panama Hattie in the title role.
 The couple remained in England through the days of The Blitz.

 Following the war, Daniels was awarded the Medal of Freedom by Harry S Truman for war service.
 In 1945, she returned to Hollywood for a short time to work as a film producer for Hal Roach and Eagle-Lion Films.
 She returned to the UK in 1948 and lived there for the remainder of her life.
 Daniels, her husband, her son Richard and her daughter Barbara all starred in the radio sitcom Life with the Lyons (1951 to 1961), which later made the transition to television.